CM4all/pond/doc/index.rst

  end.
 This doesn't work in "raw" mode and doesn't affect IP addresses inside log messages.

+.. option:: --track-visitors

+ Append a "visitor id" column: each visitor is assigned a unique (and opaque) identification string.
+This is useful in combination with :option:`--anonymize`, because after anonymization, visitors cannot be identified anymore.

 .. option:: --per-site=DIRECTORY

  Instead of writing to standard output, create one file for each site